-The emotional distress of living with a chronic illness can leave us feeling desperate for relief.
-Here are resources to help you in those moments.
+The emotional and mental impact of living with chronic illness can leave us feeling desperate for relief.
+The resources on this page intend to connect you with immediate support and living resources.

 If you are currently experiencing a crisis, please call the National Suicide Prevention Lifeline